Frankie-B/PXL-heroes-cspa/README.md

 ********* Challenges I faced and how I overcame them *****************

-Scope of my approach.
-Initially i had a larger idea and I felt that I was attempting to make this overly complicated, but this resulted in scope debt and I realized that I had to scale back.
+I find dealing with APIs to be very challenging, this is definitely a weak area for me, and attempting this assignment showed me that it is an area I really need to focus on.
+I did reading the documentation as well as running tests on my routes with Postman to see if the route worked as expected and if I was returning the expected data.

-Dealing with APIs is something I find challenging and so to help with this, reading the docs as well as running tests on my routes with Postman to see if the route worked as expected and if I was returning the expected data.
+I tried to be ambitious and learned that there is a lot of growth needed in this area.

 ```